 Most suited to

 A slimmed down version of the app is available on a free trial and the full version costs $4.99.
-The desktop version – including the app, MosaLingua library access and a load of other tools and resources – costs $1 for 15 days; $49/year thereafter.
+The desktop version – including the app, MosaLingua library access and a load of other tools and resources – is available for free during a 15-day period; $59.90/year thereafter.

-SpanishPod101.com Audio/Video Lessons – ReviewSpanish lessons in this extensive library of audio / video content are solid, but the quality of supplementary lessons (on Latin culture/travel/entertainment) is more variable.
+SpanishPod101.com Audio/Video Lessons – ReviewSpanish lessons in this extensive library of audio / video content are solid, though the quality of supplementary lessons (on Latin culture/travel/entertainment) is more variable.

 SpanishPod101.com started out as a library of podcasts containing lessons and dialogues to help your Spanish progression.
 Their library has now expanded to include a large amount of video content too; indeed these appear to have now become the main focus.